Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Reflection/TypeInfo.md

 The [String](#) containing the name of the interface to get.
 For generic interfaces, this is the mangled name.

 **ignoreCase**
-true to ignore the case of that part of name that specifies the simple interface name (the part that specifies the namespace must be correctly cased).
+true to ignore the case of that part of name that specifies the simple interface name (the part that specifies the namespace must be correctly cased). -or- false to perform a case-sensitive search for all parts of name.
-    -or-
-    false to perform a case-sensitive search for all parts of name.

 #### Returns

-A [Type](#) object representing the interface with the specified name, implemented or inherited by the current [Type](#), if found; otherwise, null.
+A [Type](#) object representing the interface with the specified name, implemented or inherited by the current [Type](#) , if found; otherwise, null.

 #### Exceptions